 Students have the possibility to go all over the world.
 There are several ways that a student can study abroad:

 1) Exchange Programs

-A. Through UNC Asheville: UNC Asheville has exchange agreements with universities in Australia, England, France, Hong Kong, Japan, S. Korea, Spain, The Netherlands and Turkey.
+A. Through UNC Asheville: UNC Asheville has exchange partner agreements with universities in Australia, England, France, Hong Kong, Japan, S. Korea, Spain, The Netherlands and Turkey.
 Students can study on exchange, which allows students to come here from those universities and UNC Asheville students to study at these particular universities.

 B. Through ISEP: Students can study on exchange through our membership in the International Student Exchange Program (ISEP).
 This offers access to over 200 universities in over 40 countries as possibilities for students to study abroad.

 Sometimes students cannot find what they really want through our exchange options.
 We allow students to enroll in Non-Exchange Programs as long as they receive credit through an accredited institution and the program is approved through the Study Abroad office.

 Students can attend study abroad programs that are led by UNC Asheville faculty in the break periods or summer terms.
 Some students attend other universities' summer programs and transfer their credit back to UNC Asheville.